emilywschmitt/learn-git-milestones/README.md

 ### Configure Git

-- [ ] On the command line, confirm Git is installed by typing `git` at the prompt and hitting enter
+- [x] On the command line, confirm Git is installed by typing `git` at the prompt and hitting enter
-- [ ] ✏️ This displays a help file with a list of possible commands.
-What does `log` do? **??**
+- [x] ✏️ This displays a help file with a list of possible commands.
+What does `log` do? **'log' displays all the commands, global options, and further help we can use.**
-- [ ] Add your name and email (replace with your information and press return after each line)
+- [x] Add your name and email (replace with your information and press return after each line)
 ```bash
 git config --global user.name "Jane Doe"
 git config --global user.email janedoe@example.com
 ```
-- [ ] Set the default branch to [main](https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main)
+- [x] Set the default branch to [main](https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main)
 ```bash
 git config --global init.defaultBranch main
 ```
-- [ ] Confirm your settings worked with either of these
+- [x] Confirm your settings worked with either of these
 ```bash
 cat ~/.gitconfig
 git config --list